jonnyt/caddy-coraza/README.md

 ### Overriding Specific Rules

-If Coraza breaks an application we can override the default ruleset.
+If Coraza breaks an application we can override the [coraza core rulest](https://github.com/coreruleset/coreruleset).

-In this example the WAF is blocking file access to `.profile` at our endpoint `/api/system-config`:
+In this example the WAF is blocking file access to `.profile` at the endpoint `/api/system-config`:

 ```json
 {